• Skip to main content

 Oven method: Bake the shrimp for 10 minutes at 350°F medium heat in a single layer on a baking sheet.

 Air fryer method: The cooking process of this easy shrimp recipe is almost the same as the oven method.
-Just bake for 5 minutes in an air fryer in a single layer.
+Just preheat the air fryer to 400F and bake for 5 minutes in a single layer.
 Flip and bake for 5 more minutes.

 collage showing how to mix shrimps with spices